 Wrongful death and homicide cases may go hand-in-hand if a criminal deliberately caused your loved one’s death.
 It is possible to win a criminal case and lose a wrongful death claim, and vice versa.
 In the infamous O.J.
 Simpson case, for example, the courts found the defendant not guilty of the crime but liable for wrongful death.
 A criminal conviction can help you prove your wrongful death claim.
 It is possible to file a wrongful death lawsuit at the same time as an ongoing homicide investigation or trial in Kansas City.

-How a Wrongful Death Lawyer Can Help Maximize Your Claim
+How a Kansas City Wrongful Death Lawyer Can Help Maximize Your Claim

 A dedicated wrongful death lawyer can help with every aspect of your Kansas City wrongful death claim, including meeting the state’s strict deadlines and filing requirements, collecting evidence, and building a case for the civil courts.
 Your attorney will take care of your case while you concentrate on grieving with your family and mourning the loss of your loved one.